Pages

 And no, Henry Ford did not invent the automobile.

 Seal Cove Auto Museum's collection of bling-gilded horseless carriages includes Olds' original claim to fame, his "Curved Dash" model.
 It also has a couple of early Cadillacs, and ten Fords!
 They even have an electric car from the same Brass Era company that, ironically, Henry Ford himself patronized.
-You see, even though his company built millions of cars, not one of them was electric, and Ford's wife, the prominent suffragist Clara Jane Bryant Ford, was afraid of sitting atop a gasoline tank next to an internal "combustion" engine.
+You see, even though his company built millions of cars, none of them was electric (it's surprisingly old technology, actually), and Ford's wife, the prominent suffragist Clara Jane Bryant Ford, was afraid of sitting atop a gasoline tank next to an internal "combustion" engine.
 Which wasn't exactly an irrational concern, was it - especially back in those free-wheeling Brass Era days?
 (Did you catch it?)

 His wife's distrust of his products notwithstanding, Ford built a mighty empire that is reflected not just in this notable museum in Seal Cove, but in a far grander edifice in another MDI town named Seal Harbor.